 Black runs–People braver than me.
 I recommend tackling black runs with an instructor first.

 I prefer resorts that have green skiing areas with both wide open spaces and narrow runs through the trees.
-Kids like to ride a run a couple of times and then try another route.
+Kids like to ride a run several times and then try another route.

 Guide to Grand Targhee Resort in Western Wyoming